New Orleans trumpeter gets 18 months over charity fraud

 NEW ORLEANS (AP) — Irvin Mayfield, the jazz trumpet player who became a symbol of New Orleans resilience after Hurricane Katrina, was sentenced to 18 months in prison Wednesday for steering charity money meant for public libraries to his personal use.

-Mayfield’s musical and business partner, pianist Ronald Markham, also faced sentencing Wednesday in federal court.
+Mayfield’s musical and business partner, pianist Ronald Markham, was also sentenced to 18 months Wednesday in federal court.
 Both pleaded guilty last November to a single charge of conspiracy to commit fraud.

 Prosecutors alleged they steered more than $1.3 million from the New Orleans Public Library Foundation to themselves, largely by funneling it through the New Orleans Jazz Orchestra, which Mayfield founded.